leobudima/elogii-blog/content/essential-components-of-a-route-optimization-solution.md

 type = "post"

 +++
-Today, you’ll see seven essential components every route optimization solution should have to allow you to map efficient routes, plan better delivery schedules, and cut the cost of operations.

 Today, we’ll show you seven essential components every route optimization solution should have.

-* We’ll also cover the basics like:
+We’ll also cover the basics like:

 * What is route optimization?
 * Who can use it?
 * How is it different from standard route planning?